GitSpecialClone/AutoSnipeBot/README.md

 - your GWEI are to small
 - your slippage are to small
 ### -- Please use this node for Matic: `https://matic-mainnet.chainstacklabs.com`

-<H2>bug fixes:</H2>

-* 06/21/2021:<br>
-  - Added little space that tells the user how much BNB/ETH/etc is in the personal wallet and its value.
-Information gets updated every 10 seconds, and if it does not show your balance it means something is wrong with your settings (RPC probably)

-* 06/17/2021:<br>
-  - Add functionality for token pools that are not token/bnb
-  - Uniswap V3 & many more DEXs
-  - Window that shows token and bnb balance and that gets updated frequently
-  - Bakeryswap support added
-  - Improved some small bugs in the UI and script
-  - Fixed bug in Force sell

-* 06/12/2021:<br>
-  - Several enhancements and bug fixes.<br>
-  - DEX selector is now a drop-down menu.<br>
-  - When errors happen during selling, you can click SPACE to try again.<br>
-  - Bug fix when only selling.<br>
-  - Process killing enhancements.

-* 06/10/2021:<br>
-  - Fixed the error that did not detect the internet connection correctly.

-* 06/09/2021:<br>
-  - Some bugs were patched.<br>
-  - Now the file iniconfig.ini is renamed to usersetting.ini.